Korban: Attitudes

-The prevailing belief among rabbinic Jews is that in the messianic era, the Messiah will come, and a Third Temple will be built.
+The prevailing belief among rabbinic Jews is that in the Messianic Age, the Messiah will come, and a Third Temple will be built.
 The standard (Note: There is no singular "standard" Amidah text, but most if not all traditional Amidah texts contain the here-mentioned section on rebuilding the temple.
 Exceptions are mostly found in Reform nusaħot.)
 Amidah prayer-text, recited daily by Jews worldwide for the last 1800 years, asks God to "return the service to the Holy of Holies of your Temple, and the fire-offerings of Israel and their prayers may you accept with favor".
 It is believed that the korbanot will be reinstituted, but to what extent and for how long is unknown.

-According to some classical rabbinic sources hold that most or all sacrifices will not be offered: "In the future all sacrifices, with the exception of the Thanksgiving-sacrifice, will be discontinued."
+According to some classical rabbinic sources hold that most or all sacrifices will not be offered: "In the future, all sacrifices, with the exception of the Thanksgiving-sacrifice, will be discontinued."

 Maimonides and Rabbi Abraham Isaac Kook, despite some claims, believed that sacrifices would be resumed in the messianic era.
 However, Kook believed that sacrifices could only be resumed once there was "an open appearance of the holy spirit in Israel".
 Rabbi Hayim David HaLevi suggested that the future sacrificial service might be limited to grain-offerings, with no animal sacrifices being performed.
 He based this assertion, which he called "highly novel", on which speaks only of future mincha offerings, as well as the assumption that the word mincha refers to grain-offerings, as it usually does.
 However, according to other interpretations, mincha can also refer to animal sacrifices.

-According to a minority opinion in the Talmud, in the future the Torah's commandments will be nullified.
-Interpretations of this statement differ as to which commandments will be nullified, for whom, and at what stage (for example, Rashba ruled that commandments are nullified for a person after they have died but never for the living).
+According to a minority opinion in the Talmud, in the future, the Torah's commandments will be nullified.
+Interpretations of this statement differ as to which commandments will be abolished, for whom, and at what stage (for example, Rashba ruled that commandments are nullified for a person after they have died but never for the living).
 Some kabbalistic sources envision a messianic era when the natural order will drastically change, and animals will be on a human level, at which point no animal sacrifices will be offered.

 Orthodox Judaism holds that in the messianic era, most or all of the korbanot will be reinstituted, at least for a time.

 Conservative Judaism and Reform Judaism hold that no animal sacrifices will be offered in a rebuilt Temple at all.

 Halakhic issues

-In the 1800s a number of Orthodox rabbis studied the idea of reinstating korbanot on the Temple Mount, even though the messianic era had not yet arrived and the Temple was not rebuilt.
-A number of responsa concluded that within certain parameters, it is permissible according to Jewish law to offer such sacrifices.
+In the 1800s, a number of Orthodox rabbis studied the idea of reinstating korbanot on the Temple Mount, even though the messianic era had not yet arrived and the Temple was not rebuilt.
+A number of responsa concluded that, within certain parameters, it is permissible according to Jewish law to offer such sacrifices.
 The debate on this topic involves numerous complex halakhic questions, among them: